dnovick/avx512checker/README.md

 # avx512checker
 A utility to check which AVX 512 capabilities your CPU supports.
 It also outputs info about some general CPU capabilities.

-Currently, this is a Windows console application.
-At some point, I might add Linux support.
+This started as a Windows console application.
+There is a CMake based Linux build in the Linux subdirectory.
+Right now, it builds but crashes when run.

 I wrote this after watching a set of creel videos about AVX512: https://www.youtube.com/watch?v=D-mM6X5xnTY.